-Welcome to The Centre for Experimental and Applied Physics
+Welcome to The Centre for Experimental Physics and Quantum Technology

-Researchers at CEAP work on harnessing renewable energy sources, improving energy storage systems, and enhancing energy efficiency.
+Researchers at Centre for Experimental Physics and Quantum Technology work on harnessing renewable energy sources, improving energy storage systems, and enhancing energy efficiency.
 From thermoelectric harvesting of waste heat to green refrigeration, we are contributing to the transition to a greener future.

 Our quantum technologies research focusses on engineering quantum mechanical properties of molecules and low-dimensional materials to develop novel nano- and quantum-based sensors and devices, quantum computing for solving problems across disciplines, and emerging applications in healthcare.